open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 ### In-memory queues or channels

-Messaging semantic conventions are not meant for instrumenting in-memory queues and channels, but are intended for inter-application systems.
-In-memory queues and channels exist in many variations which can be very different from inter-application messaging systems, furthermore requirements for the analysis and visualization of distributed traces are different.
-For those reasons it makes sense to treat both concepts differently in the context of distributed tracing.
+Messaging semantic conventions are not meant for instrumenting in-memory queues and channels but are intended for inter-application systems.
+In-memory queues and channels exist in many variations which can be very different from inter-application messaging systems, furthermore, requirements for the analysis and visualization of distributed traces are different.
+For those reasons, it makes sense to treat both concepts differently in the context of distributed tracing.